-While people will need to drive a bit further, turnaround facilities will provide a much safer right turning access off and on to the road for people.
+While people will need to drive a bit further, turnaround facilities will provide a much safer right turning access off and on to the road.
 Specifically, they can:

-Turnaround facilities also optimize the operation of median barriers by reducing the number of breaks in the barrier for access, which reduces likelihood of crashes caused by people crossing the centreline.
+Turnaround facilities also optimise the operation of median barriers by reducing the number of breaks in the barrier for access.
+Fewer breaks mean fewer crashes caused by people crossing the centreline.

 Turnaround bays, such as jug handles, are going to become more common.
 They can be located on a state highway or on connecting local roads.

 The video below shows how people can use a turnaround bay on a state highway.

 More information on turnaround facilities can be found here:

 3.5kms of flexible median barriers were installed on SH1 Centennial Highway, just north of Wellington, in 2005.
 This was a treacherous piece of road – in the four years to 2000 it recorded eight fatalities, two serious injuries and seven minor crashes.

 Between 2005 to 2009, following the installation of the flexible median safety barrier and lowering the speed limit to 80kph, there were no fatal and no major injury crashes, and just three minor injuries recorded.